Science on Trial

 A self-correcting system requires that the correction propagate faster than the original claim.
 The citation graph runs the other way.

 The record also fails to carry the corrections the field already knows about.
 Replication failure is not a retraction criterion, so retractions alone won’t match replication rates.
 But the literature should carry visible caution markers (failed-replication notices, effect-size revisions, boundary-condition warnings) on papers whose claims the field has stopped believing.
 It doesn’t.
 A paper that stopped replicating a decade ago is still cited naked, indistinguishable from one that held up.
-The gap between what the field knows and what the record shows is two orders of magnitude.

-”Failed replication doesn’t mean the original was false”
+”But failed replication doesn’t mean the original was false”

-”Pre-registration isn’t appropriate for exploratory science”
+”But pre-registration isn’t appropriate for exploratory science”

-”Truthseeking happens despite the institution”
+”But truthseeking happens despite the institution”

 Yes.
 That is the argument.
 Real discovery is already routing around the credentialing mechanism, inside universities as much as outside them.

-”The outside jury can become a mob”
+”But the outside jury can become a mob”

 Peter Wilmshurst, co-principal investigator of the MIST cardiac-device trial, publicly challenged the trial’s handling at a 2007 conference and refused to sign off on the Circulation paper.
 NMT Medical, the sponsor, sued him for libel in English court.
 In December 2010 the High Court ordered NMT to post £200,000 in security for costs; NMT went into liquidation in April 2011 and the case died with it.

-”Without peer review, how am I supposed to trust anybody?”
+”But without peer review, how am I supposed to trust anybody?”

 Credentialed consensus is how geocentrism survived.
 For centuries, Europe’s credentialed natural philosophers inherited a geocentric cosmology and defended it against heresy.
 The consensus broke not because of better review but because Kepler had data and Galileo refused to defer.